igochkov/igochkov.github.io/_posts/2019-04-26-SSIS-custom-log-provider.md

 ---
 layout: post
-title:  "SSIS Custom Log Provider"
+title:  "Integration Services (SSIS) - Custom Log Provider"
 comments: true
 ---

-> This blog summarizes the steps needed to create, deploy, and use custom log provider.
+> This blog summarizes the steps needed to create and deploy custom log provider.
 It is based on the excellent documentation provided by Microsoft.

-> All example paths in this blog are targeting SQL Server 2016.
+> The links and examples in this blog are targeting SQL Server 2016.
-> All links in this blog navigate to SQL Server version 2016.

-SQL Server Integration Services (SSIS) has extended logging capabilities.
-Logging can be done in packages, containers, tasks and captures wide range of events during package execution.
-The events data can be written to multiple logs simultaneously.

-To enable logging, you have to choose one of the standard log providers Integration Services is coming with: *Text File*, *XML File*, *SQL Server Profiler*, *SQL Server*, or *Windows Event Log*.
-The log provider specifies the format for the log data.
-But what if you need to format your log data differently?
-In case the standard log providers does not fit your needs, you can create your custom log provider.

-### Custom Log Provider

-#### Create
+### Create
 1. Create a new class library project.
 For the examples I am using C# but any of the managed programming languages in .NET can be used.

 2. Reference [`Microsoft.SqlServer.ManagedDTS.dll`][3]{:target="_blank"} into your project which contain the [`Microsoft.SqlServer.Dts.Runtime`][4]{:target="_blank"} namespace.
 The DLL can be found at the locations listed in [*Locating Assemblies*][5]{:target="_blank"}.